 Start by picking up any large bits of debris, then, if you have carpet, don a pair of rubber gloves, wet them and wipe them over the stairs to quickly remove the majority of pet and human hair.

 Then, using a crevice tool, work up the stairs doing just the edges and corners of each step.
-Go back to the bottom of the stairs, put your main attachment back on and run it over first the top of each step, then the riser.
+Then put your main attachment back on and run it over first the top of each step, then the riser.
+Work from top to bottom so that you aren't walking over where you have been.
+This also means that you vacuum up anything that drops from steps above on the way.

 9. How to get bad smells out of a carpet (with a vacuum)